 TADS improve on these approaches in two ways.
 First, TADS offer a global viewpoint on neural network semantics, independent of a sample set.
 Second, TADS support algebraic operations on a conceptual level to derive globally precise explanation and verification results.
-As illustrated in \cref{sec:showcase} algebraic operations nicely serve as a toolbox to derive tailored and precise analyses.
+As illustrated in \cref{sec:showcase}, algebraic operations nicely serve as a toolbox to derive tailored and precise analyses.

-\paragraph{Neural Network Verification.} Neural network verification aims to verify properties of neural networks, usually piece-wise linear neural networks using techniques from SMT-solving and abstract interpretation extended by domain specific techniques~\cite{katz2017reluplex,wang2021beta,tran2019star}.
-Verification approaches are usually precise or at least provide a counterexample if a property is shown false.
-Modern solvers can scale quite well but are still far from being able to tackle practically relevant application~\cite{bak2021second}.
+\paragraph{Neural Network Verification.} Neural network verification aims to verify properties of neural networks, usually piece-wise linear neural networks using techniques from SMT-solving and abstract interpretation extended by domain-specific techniques~\cite{katz2017reluplex,wang2021beta,tran2019star}.
+Verification approaches are usually precise, or at least provide a counterexample if a property is shown false.
+Modern solvers can scale quite well, but are still far from being able to tackle practically relevant applications~\cite{bak2021second}.

 Verification approaches are related to TADS as they also provide tools for the precise analysis of piece-wise linear neural networks.
 However, while SMT-based verification approaches currently scale better than TADS, they focus only on binary answers to a verification problem.
 They are not able to provide full diagnostics and descriptions of where and how an error occurs.
 However, please note, SMT-based approaches should not be considered as an alternative but rather as a provider of technologies that can also be applied at the TADS level.
 In fact, we use SMT solving, e.g., to eliminate infeasible paths in TADS.